South Beach, 1974-1990

 Photographs of a Jewish Community

-South Beach, 1974-1990: Photographs of a Jewish Community explores South Beach the way it was.
+South Beach, 1974-1990: Photographs of a Jewish Community explored South Beach the way it was.
 During the 1970s and 1980s, highlighted photographers Gay Block, Gary Monroe, Richard Nagler, David Scheinbaum, and Andy Sweet each undertook long-term documentation projects of South Beach, before the neighborhood transformed into today’s world famous tourist and nightlife destination.
-HistoryMiami Museum will display selections from each of their projects, offering personal portraits of the neighborhood in an era when South Beach was predominantly an elderly Jewish community.
-In addition to photography, the exhibition will also feature Gay Block’s documentary A Bie Gesunt (As Long As You’re Well).
+HistoryMiami Museum displayed selections from each of their projects, offering personal portraits of the neighborhood in an era when South Beach was predominantly an elderly Jewish community.
+In addition to photography, the exhibition also featured Gay Block’s documentary A Bie Gesunt (As Long As You’re Well).

 This is a project of the museum’s Center for Photography.
 Sponsors include the Knight Foundation and Susannah and John Shubin.